 Is It Possible to Get Addicted to Cannabis?

 While experts used to believe that cannabis was not addictive, studies have shown that regular use over time can change the way the brain functions and it can lead to both psychological and physical addiction.

-Those who have tried to quit or cut down on their cannabis use but have been unable to do so and who suffer withdrawal symptoms when they are not taking the drug could be considered to have an addiction.
-Likewise, those who continue to take cannabis despite knowing that doing so could cause harm could also be classed as addicted.
+Those who have tried to quit or cut down on their cannabis use, but have not been able to do so and who suffer withdrawal symptoms when they are not taking the drug, could well be considered to have an addiction.
+Likewise, those who continue to take cannabis despite knowing that doing so could cause harm and negative consequences could also be classed as addicted.

 Are You Addicted to Cannabis?

-If you are worried about your cannabis use, you should ask yourself the following questions:
+If you are worried about your cannabis use, you should ask yourself the following questions and answer them honestly: